Smile-SA/argoos/README.md

-# Argoos, auto-update deployment on Kubernetes
+# Argoos, push to registry to deploy on Kubernetes

-Argoos is a service able to listen Docker Regitry events, fetch corresponding Kubernetes deployment and ask for rollout to them.
+Argoos is a service able to listen Docker Registry events, fetch corresponding Kubernetes deployment and ask for rollout to them.
 It takes advantage from Docker Registry "notifications" you should configure.

 Deployment must indicate a label to provides rules to Argoos.
 Without that label, Argoos will never touch deployment.